 - tiredness and jet lag

-- coping with ill health such as travellers’ diarrhoea (especially when different toilet facilities) or mosquito bites
+- coping with health issues such as travellers’ diarrhoea (especially when different toilet facilities) or mosquito bites

 - crowded roads and dangerous public transport

 Experiencing culture shock is normal.
 With time and adjustment to the new culture you are living in, the feelings you experience should pass.
 The following tips can help you to cope with culture shock:

 - Before you travel, find out about the culture, laws and customs of the country you are going to.